 Cryptography Code

-This page contains useful free cryptographic software code that David Ireland has written or adapted in Visual Basic and ANSI C. This page is updated frequently, so keep checking.
-(This page last updated 25 June 2008.)
-Table of contents below.
-Quick site map:-
+This page contains various articles on cryptography and useful free cryptographic software code that David Ireland has written or adapted.
+This page is updated frequently, so keep checking.
+See also Cryptography Links.

 Articles and Code